 He has attempted to silence not just media, but protesters at his rallies, implying support for violent retaliation and publicly suggesting that he may pay the legal fees of one assault suspect.

 These examples could go on, and maybe should, as the news cycle tends to help us forget these stories.
 They are especially important as Trump has disclosed very little in the way of policy on which to judge what his presidency would look like, placing further burden on evaluation of his character.

-The other caveat in making this diagnoses, according to the DSM, is that the impairments in personality functioning and personality trait expression do not constitute disease if they are “better understood as normative for the individual’s developmental stage or sociocultural environment.”
+The other caveat in making this diagnosis, according to the DSM, is that the impairments in personality functioning and personality-trait expression do not constitute disease if they are “better understood as normative for the individual’s developmental stage or sociocultural environment.”

 If this were a “developmental stage” for Trump, it would be one occurring late in life and lasting a long time.
-But the effect of “sociocultural environment” is a major caveat, and often a matter of subjectivity.
-It’s the rare case where any psychiatric diagnosis is not relative to a sociocultural environment, ADHD and Internet Gaming Disorder being good examples.
+But the effect of “sociocultural environment” is a major caveat, and typically a matter of subjectivity.
+It’s the rare case where any psychiatric diagnosis is not relative to a sociocultural environment, ADHD and internet gaming disorder being good examples.

 It may be a little of both, a man with some “sociopathic” proclivities in society riddled with fear and hatred that is enabling his behavior.